HTTP-RPC/Sierra/README.md

 Sierra supports the complete set of [extended web colors](https://en.wikipedia.org/wiki/Web_colors#Extended_colors) by default.
 Additional named colors and fonts can be added via the `define()` methods of the `UILoader` class.

 ### Image and Icon Values
-Image and icon values are specified via a path to an image document on the application's classpath.
-The path is relative to the document's "owner", the value passed as the first argument to `UILoader#load()`.
+Image and icon properties are specified via a path relative to the document's "owner", the value passed as the first argument to `UILoader#load()`.
 For example:

 ```xml
 <image-pane image="world.png" scaleMode="fill-width"/>